mofro/team_intelligence_framework/Persona_Framework_Implementation_Guide.md

 - Keeps persona schemas clean and portable
 - Referenced by personas via `reference_guide` field

+**Expertise Domains** (`EXPERTISE_DOMAINS.md`):
+- Canonical reference for all expertise domains and specializations
+- Documents distinction between universal domains and framework-specific expertise
+- Used for understanding deference structures and team mappings

 ## Activation and States

 ### Framework States